danielwagener/docs/addons/intercom/Announcements.md

 Remove *issue reporter email* as a contact source from Intercom settings.

 ### How does this change affect you?
-* If you are using *linked conversations* as contact source for your Intercom Issue Panel (this is the default) you won't be affected by this change.
+* If you are using *linked conversations* as contact source for your Conversation Panel (this is the default) you won't be affected by this change.
 * If you are using *issue reporter's email* as contact source the add-on will automatically fallback to linked conversations setting.